danieldiamond/gitlab-analytics/README.md

 #### Reducing API usage by review apps

 One of the easiest ways to reduce consumption of API calls for problematic ELT sources is to make that job manual for branches other than `master`.
-This way when iterating on a particular branch, this job can be manually run on if it specifically needs to be tested.
+This way when iterating on a particular branch, this job can be manually run only if it specifically needs to be tested.

 We don't want the job on `master` to be manual, so we will need to create two jobs.
 The best way to do this is to convert the existing job into a template, which can then be referenced so we don't duplicate most of the settings.